energinet-open-incubator/innersource-collaboration/meeting-docs/roles.md

 The _Scribe_ ensures that meeting notes are taken and sends them out.

-Use the meeting template created by the Scheduler for this.
-Open the linked file and click the pencil button in the menu to the right.
+Use the meeting template created by the Scheduler for this, which can be found as a [pull request](https://github.com/project-origin/origin-collaboration/pulls) marked with the meeting date.
+Open the linked file (there is a "files changed" tab in the pull request) and click the three dots in the upper right corner and click "Edit".

 **During Meeting**

-* [ ] Note the first names of each meeting attendee.
+* [ ] Note the first names of each meeting attendee in the **Attendees** section.
 * [ ] Record a short summary of each discussion in the **Key Points** section.
 * [ ] Record all assignments in the **Assignments** section.

 **After Meeting**

+* [ ] Upload your notes to Github by committing them to the pull request.
+It could be useful to add a comment along the lines of "Minutes for working session DD-MM-YYYY added".
 * [ ] Email the notes to everyone on the meeting invite.
   This email should include (in order):
   * Link to the agenda document where the notes are located.
   * Any access disclaimer where needed.
   * Copy/pasted notes from the agenda document.
 (If it's a formatted email you can just take the pretty rendered content from GitHub.)

-See this [sample email].
-* [ ] Upload this document into the [working session folder].
-  * [ ] See [PrepareDoc] for how to check in the changes.
-It could be useful to add a comment along the lines of "Minutes for working session DD-MM-YYYY added".
+  * [ ] Allow some time for a bit of post-processing of the meeting notes.
+If anyone has something to add, they can commit it to the pull request, and related discussions can happen in the pull request.
+Within a reasonable time, finish processing/adding to the notes and merge the pull request, to upload it to the [meeting minutes folder](https://github.com/project-origin/origin-collaboration/tree/main/meeting_minutes).

 ### Tips